microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 >
 > Kets and bras are used to express inner and outer products.
 The inner product of $|\phi\rangle$ and $|\psi\rangle$ is the matrix product of $\langle\phi|$ and $|\psi\rangle$, denoted as $\langle\phi|\psi\rangle$, and their outer product is the matrix product of $|\phi\rangle$ and $\langle\psi|$, denoted as $|\phi\rangle\langle\psi|$.
 >
-> As we've seen in the single-qubit gates tutorial, kets and bras can be used to represent matrices.
+> As we've seen in the "Single-Qubit Gates" Kata, kets and bras can be used to represent matrices.
 The outer product of two vectors of the same size produces a square matrix.
 We can use a linear combination of several outer products of simple vectors (such as basis vectors) to express any square matrix.

 Let's consider ket-bra representation of the $\\text{CNOT}$ gate: